joyfill/components-swift/README.md

   **JoyfillFormulas**: A powerful formula engine supporting mathematical operations, string functions, date calculations, array operations, and conditional logic.

-## Project Requirements
-Note userAccessTokens & identifiers will need to be stored on your end (usually on a user and set of existing form field-based data) in order to interact with our API and UI Components effectively

 See our [API Documentation](https://docs.joyfill.io/docs) for more information on how to interact with our API.

-- Minimum deployment target to iOS 15

 ## Install Dependency